HansieNL/dashticz-webserver/README.md

 ### Loading Dashticz...

 Browse to `http://192.168.1.10/dashticz` (whatever the Pi's IP address is) and you should see a Dashticz loading page.
+You can start configuring your own Dashticz dashboard.

 ### Update Dashticz